-Tile requires very particular sub-floor preparation.
-Frequently, a water-resistant backer-board is affixed to the subfloor, providing a secure, stable surface for tile installation.
+Tile requires very particular subfloor preparation.
+Frequently, a water-resistant backer board is affixed to the subfloor, providing a secure and stable surface for tile installation.

-As with all other forms of floor covering offered by Gregory’s Paint & Flooring, we have well-trained, skilled and experienced installers for your project.
-You can rely on them to produce a beautiful finished job, and to be careful and respectful of your home and property in the process.
+As with all other forms of flooring offered by Gregory’s Paint & Flooring, we have well-trained, skilled, and experienced installers for your project.
+You can rely on them to produce a beautiful finished job while being careful and courteous.

 During Your Tile Installation

 On installation day, you should plan to be home.
-Expect a lot of noise and the potential for some above average dust.
+Expect a lot of noise and the potential for some dust production.
 With that, you should have a plan for keeping children and pets well clear of the work areas.